Draulius/tes3mp-lua-scripts/README.md

 Additionally, in the script's configuration:
 1. You can turn The Lady birthsign vanilla HP bonus behavior on or off. (false by default)
 2. You can choose to set HP being corrected downwards true or false.
-This is useful for correcting boosted characters. (false by default)
+This will fix your health if it's higher than it's supposed to be. (false by default)